springfall2008/batpred/README.md

 **battery_rate_max_scaling** adjusts your maximum charge/discharge rate from that reported by GivTCP e.g. a value of 1.1 would simulate a 10% faster charge/discharge than reported by the inverter

-**load_scaling** is a Scaling factor applied to historial load, tune up if you want to be more pessimistic on future consumption
+**load_scaling** is a Scaling factor applied to historical load, tune up if you want to be more pessimistic on future consumption
 Use 1.0 to use exactly previous load data (1.1 would add 10% to load)

 **pv_scaling** is a scaling factor applied to pv data, tune down if you want to be more pessimistic on PV production vs Solcast